 In his sequel to that book, The Triumph of Christianity, Stark expands his timeframe to include the era leading up to Jesus, followed by His birth, life, death, burial, and resurrection, and what followed during the ensuing millennia up until today.

 One of the chapters I found fascinating in this book debunks traditional claims that Jesus and His disciples were financially impoverished.
-While Word of Faith (WoF) preachers have been proclaiming that fact literally for over two decades, Stark — a professor at a Baptist university — can be considered something of a neutral party in the controversy over the so-called “health and wealth gospel,” having no doctrinal axes to grind one way or the other.
+While Word of Faith (WoF) preachers have been proclaiming that as fact literally for over three decades, Stark — a professor at a Baptist university — can be considered something of a neutral party in the controversy over the so-called “prosperity gospel,” having no doctrinal axes to grind one way or the other.
 We will examine his assertions, citing references, and you can see for yourself.
-Rather than trying to reword and summarize what he wrote, I’ll just quote him directly and let him speak for himself.
+Rather than trying to reword and summarize what he wrote, I’ll just cite him directly, letting him speak for himself.

 Let’s get started!